 The UNESCO convention for the Safeguarding of the Intangible Cultural Heritage adopted by the General Conference in 2003, recognises the role of communities, in particular indigenous committees, groups and individuals in safeguarding intangible cultural heritage.

-With these few remarks, I wish the 10th session of the Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage all success in your considerations of the periodic reports of State Parties on the implementation of the Convention, your examination of the current status of elements inscribed on the Representative List and of course your consideration of new inscriptions on the List.
+With these few remarks, I wish the 10th session of the Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage all success in your considerations of the periodic reports of State Parties on the implementation of the Convention, your examination of the current status of elements inscribed on the List of the Intangible Cultural Heritage in Need of Urgent Safeguarding, and of course your consideration of new inscriptions on the Lists.

 I thank you.